georgesavvas/ignite/README.md

 Ignite is a VFX pipeline solution aimed at freelancers running jobs from home.
 Its purpose is to offer studio-like tools that take away the complexities of managing the project file structure and naming conventions without requiring any technical knowledge to set up.

 # Installation
-Download and run the appropriate installer for your platform from the Releases section on the right.
+Download and run the installer from the Releases section on the right.

 # Developers